qcif/cvmfs-setup-example/README.md

 - 10.2.2.2 for a caching proxy
 - 10.3.3.3 for a client (with any other clients being in the range 10.3.3.0/24)

+**Important: ** the 10.x.x.x addresses are just examples for this document.
+You **must** use addresses that are correct for your network.

 For simplicity, only one Stratum 1 replica and only one caching proxy is used in this example.
 But multiple ones can also be deployed for improved redundancy and performance.